kallistisoft/PocuterUtils/README.md

 ***

 ## Utility Libraries
 ***[PocuterUtil::Keyboard](Libs/Keyboard)***<br/>Utility class for quickly implementing a keyboard interface.
 It supports compossible character sets, special handling for numeric, float, ip address, and hostname input.
-It also supports user-defined character sets and post-processing flag for creating 'smart' keyboards
+It also supports user-defined character sets and real-time post-processing for creating 'smart' keyboards

 ***